 Dr. Epstein, ‘I rather thought as much.”

 Mrs. Epstein, “What are you two talking about?”

 Dr. Epstein, “Yes.
 If she said she had nothing to hide one more time, it would have practically been a confession.”

 Mrs. Epstein, “So she killed them?”

 Janah, “If you mean all of them, I can’t say.
-One may have died for exactly the reason she said they did, maybe two, that’s not unheard of.
-She killed at least one of them, perhaps two, or more.”
+One may have died for exactly the reason she said he did, maybe two, that’s not unheard of.
+She killed at least one of them, likely the last three.”

 Mrs. Epstein, “You can’t tell which husband?”

 Janah, “Marsconi didn’t ask her if she’d killed them.
 There was no way to tell if she was lying about that specifically.
 I’d have to hear her answer, see her face when she answered.
 What I know is, she’s lying about the circumstances.”